karoljanic/karoljanic/README.md

 I am a graduate of the **Academic High School of Wrocław University of Technology**.
 During this time I have developed several projects, which are available [here](https://github.com/karoljanic/projects-high-school).

-I am in the last semester of **Algorithmic Computer Science at Wroclaw University of Technology**.
+I graduated with a Bachelor's degree **Algorithmic Computer Science at Wroclaw University of Technology**.
+I am currently pursuing a Master's degree in the same field at the same university.
 The projects I create at university can be found [here](https://github.com/karoljanic/projects-studies).

 I'm member of science club **KN Breadboard Computing** that is developing an 8bit computer project.
 More details can be found here: [*KN Breadboard Computing*](https://github.com/KN-Breadboard-Computing).